openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Introduction

 This specification defines an API that is used to issue Verifiable Credentials.
-W3C formats [@VC_DATA] as well as other Credential formats, like [@ISO.18013-5], are supported.
+W3C formats [@VC_DATA] as well as other Credential Formats, like [@ISO.18013-5], are supported.

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
 A Verifiable Credential follows a pre-defined schema (the Credential type) and MAY be bound to a certain holder, e.g., through Cryptographic Holder Binding.
 Verifiable Credentials can be securely presented for the End-User to the RP, without involvement of the Credential Issuer.